rutgerhofste/docker_fastai/readme.md

 ### Step 4.3
 Login.
 If you did not change the jupyter config file, the standard password is Aqueduct2017!.
 Consider changing it ASAP.

+## Step 5 Happy coding
+make sure to use the correct kernel when running fast.ai notebooks.